QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

   objectives, this involves translating declarative requirements into specific network instructions, e.g., configurations.

+* Knowledge:
+: The AI agent relies on a knowledge base that includes network policies, historical data, expert experience, and best practices in product manual.
+The knowledge is used to inform its analysis, decision-making, and execution processes.
+  Over time, the AI agent can expand its knowledge through machine learning, incorporating new data and experiences to improve its performance.
+For example, it learns which configurations are optimal for specific scenarios or how to respond most effectively to particular types of network incidents {{?I-D.ietf-nmop-network-incident-yang}}.

 * Analysis:
 : The AI agent continuously analyzes vast amounts of network data from various sources, including network telemetry {{?RFC9232}} and external feeds, and identify the gap between user intent and the existing network status.
+By integrating Network digital twin
-Leveraging machine learning and other data analytics techniques, it also identifies network fault, problem, incident, anomaly, and so on.
-Their distinction is further discussed in {{?I-D.ietf-nmop-terminology}}.
+  {{?I-D.irtf-nmrg-network-digital-twin-arch}} with AI agent and leveraging machine learning and other data analytics techniques, it also identifies network fault, problem, incident, anomaly and perform data driven intelligent analysis such as service impact analysis, and so on.
+Their distinction is further discussed in
+  {{?I-D.ietf-nmop-terminology}}.

 * Decision:
 : Based on the intent and network analysis, AI makes informed decisions.
+By integrating network digital twin {{?I-D.irtf-nmrg-network-digital-twin-arch}} and AI,
+		the intelligence decisions making can be realized.
 These decisions could involve dynamically adjusting network parameters, e.g., rerouting traffic to avoid congestion.
 The decision-making process is driven by predefined policies, real-time data analysis, and AI models (e.g., LLMs) that enable the AI agent to choose the best course of action